 The story of Infinite Warfare is straight forward – and that is a great thing.
 The Settlement Defense Front (SDF) is a radical group of off-world insurgents that believe that they are more powerful than the people of Earth.
 Their aim is to destroy the United Nations Space Alliance (UNSA) and their peace-keeping forces, the Solar Associated Treaty Organization (SATO).

 Lt.
-Nick Reyes is tasked with his team of SATO operators, including his partner Salter, with stopping Kotch and any further attacks on the UNSA.
+Nick Reyes is tasked with his team of SATO operators, including his partner Salter, to stop Kotch and any further attacks on the UNSA.
 The story in Infinite Warfare is a whirl wind tour of duty that takes Reyes and team to multiple planets throughout our solar system.

 The gameplay in Infinite Warfare has some nice tweaks to it because of the future-space setting.
 I like the booster jets and the near future weaponry.
-Though, my favorite guns in the game are ones that are very close to current time weapons.
-My favorite main weapon is the NV4, which is an M4.
-My favorite secondary is the Karma-45, which is a Vector SMG.
+Though, my favorite guns in the game are ones that are very close to current weapons.
+My favorite main weapon was the NV4, which is a future version of the venerable M4.
+My favorite secondary wss the Karma-45, which is a Vector SMG.

 There are some fun energy weapons though and the one that made me yelp when I used it for the first (second) time was the F-SpAr Torch.
 This thing is insane and the way it dispatches with enemies will elicit an “eww” the first time one sees it.